 For a list of compatible .NET implementations, refer to the Microsoft documentation: https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

-You must specify the EductionDotNet.dll and edk.dll libraries in the PATH environment variable.
+You must specify the EductionDotNet.dll, and edk.dll or libedk.so libraries in the PATH environment variable.

 Java API Component

 The Java API component of the Eduction SDK includes: